 Mumble is a completely free and open source alternative to other voice suites, such as Teamspeak.
 It runs on Windows, Linux, OS X, and iOS.
-This guide will teach you how to setup a Mumble server on Ubuntu.
+This guide will teach you how to setup a Murmur, a Mumble server on Ubuntu.

 This installation will automatically create a user named "mumble-server" which will be used to run the Mumble server.